Who doesn’t want their website to rank higher on Google, Bing and other major search engines?

-There are SEO companies (link farms) who have swindled small business owners into providing backlinks to their website for a cost.
+There are SEO companies (link farms) that have swindled small business owners into providing backlinks to their websites for a cost.
 Unfortunately, most owners don’t understand the difference and only see the quantity.

 I recently looked over a website for a potential client to see their backlink profile.
-They had a good quantity of backlinks to their website, but the problem is, over 30% of the links were coming from no-name-blogspot-sites with zero authority.
+They had a good quantity of backlinks to their website, but the problem is, that over 30% of the links were coming from no-name-Blogspot-sites with zero authority.

 There is no doubt in my mind that the business owner was swindled by a link farm promising backlinks for cheap.
 In this case, the backlinks are probably harming the reputation of the site more than helping it!